soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/what-the-sensitive-information-types-look-for.md

 ### Definition

 A DLP policy is 85% confident that it's detected this type of sensitive information if, within a proximity of 300 characters:
-- The regular expression CEP_Regex_AzureDocumentDBAuthKey finds content that matches the pattern.
+- The regular expression CEP_Regex_SQLServerConnectionString finds content that matches the pattern.
 - A keyword from CEP_GlobalFilter is **not** found.
 - The regular expression CEP_PasswordPlaceHolder does **not** find content that matches the pattern.
 - The regular expression CEP_CommonExampleKeywords does **not** find content that matches the pattern.